IBUNHABIBU/obsolete-lifestyle_articles/README.md

   `undefined method 'signed_id' for nil:NilClass`
   this is caused by no record in the active storage
   solution: rails db:reset

+  State changed from starting to crashed error code=H10
+  The above error was caused by typing error of variables instead of :amazon I typed :amazone in production.rb file
 ## 📝 License
 This project is [MIT](LICENCE) licensed.